avescaesar/aves-caesar-desktop/README.md

 **Aves Caesar** is a free and open source desktop app for identifying birds in your photos, browsing photo collections, organizing images by species, and adding species keywords in Lightroom Classic.

-The app runs bird detection and classification locally on your computer with ONNX models.
+The app runs bird detection and classification locally on your computer with its custom trained AI models.
 Your photos are not sent to a cloud service for identification.

 - Website: [www.aves-caesar.com](https://www.aves-caesar.com)
 - License: [AGPL-3.0-or-later](LICENSE.txt)